 Every submission must include at least one representative image.

-The image must be digital, of the highest quality possible, pixel resolution of at least 1500 x 1000, at least 300 dpi at 5 inches (12.7 cm) wide, with proportional height, or the highest-possible-resolution screen grab.
+The image must be digital, of the highest quality possible, with a pixel resolution of at least 1500 x 1000, at least 300 dpi at 5 inches (12.7 cm) wide, with proportional height, or the highest-possible-resolution screen grab.

 Images must be 24-bit (RGB, 8-bits per channel) uncompressed, in the highest possible JPEG resolution.

 A standard ICC color profile of sRGB is also recommended and will be assumed if not specified.

 Horizontal (landscape) images are required.
 Vertical (portrait) images are not acceptable.